ledwindra/merry-christmas/README.md

 Explanation:

-* `TRIANGLE_HEIGHT` is needed to produce the Christmas tree.
+* `TRIANGLE_HEIGHT` :small_red_triangle: is needed to produce the Christmas tree.
 It will produce a list of odd numbers up until your imputed number.
 For example, if you type 18, it will produce `1, 3, 5, ..., 17`.

-* `END_WISH` will produce the closure of the text.
+* `END_WISH` :pray: will produce the closure of the text.
 For example `Enjoy`, or `Sincerely`.
 Note if you want to add more than one word and it has whitespace between the words, then you'll need `\` before the space, for example `Yours\n truly`.

-* `YOUR_NAME` will produce a text that represents a name that you want to input.
+* `YOUR_NAME` :raising_hand: will produce a text that represents a name that you want to input.
 For example, `Santa`, or `Santa\n the\n Coder`

 # Demo